 - Powers via Possession: How Akira got his powers, but in an interesting way.

-- Shapeshifting: Limited to his Devilman and human forms, though versions in between are also common.
+- Shapeshifting: Transform at will, though this is limited to his Devilman and human forms, though versions in between are also common.
 Devilman is also a Size Shifter; his full height is somewhere along the lines of 3-5 meters in height.

-- Super Strength: Tearing apart demons with his bare hands.
+- Super Strength: Tear apart demons with his bare hands.

-- Super Toughness: Devilman can survive injuries that would kill a normal human ten times over.
+- Super Toughness: Survive injuries that would kill a normal human ten times over.
 Except getting split in half at the torso...

 - Teleportation: This is how demons possess other beings and things, by effectively telefragging into them.

-- Demonic Possession: Inverted in the manga, where Devilman is essentially the result of a human possessing a demon, but played straight in the anime, where Amon's possession of Akira killed his original personality.
+- Demonic Possession: Inverted in the manga, where Devilman is essentially the result of a human possessing a demon, but played straight in the anime and Grimoire, where Amon's possession of Akira killed his original personality.

-- Adaptational Attractiveness: He's not particularly Bishounen in the original manga (before transforming into Satan, at least), but becomes more so in the OVAs.
-AMON turns his prettiness Up to Eleven, especially in Satan form.
+- He's not particularly Bishounen in the original manga (before transforming into Satan, at least), but becomes more so in the OVAs.
+AMON turns his prettiness Up to 11, especially in Satan form.

 - Adapted Out: Ryo was left out of the original anime, though the developers later stated that they would have liked to have included him at some point.
 He was in the OVAs, playing the same role he did in the manga, but was left out of Devilman Grimoire.
 The character Himura, who appears in both the anime and Grimoire, resembles him, however.